honojs/hono/docs/CONTRIBUTING.md

 It was just for fun.
 For now, this stance has not been changed basically.
 I want to write the code as I like.
 So, if you propose great ideas, but I do not appropriate them, the idea may not be accepted.
 Although, don't worry!
-Hono is tested well and used by many developers.
+Hono is tested well, polished by the contributors, and used by many developers.
 And I'll try my best to make Hono cool, beautiful, and ultrafast.

 ## Third-party middleware